legendu-net/blog/misc/content/2017-06-11-tips-for-creating-docker-images.markdown

     run the comamnd `npm cache clean --force` to remove local caches to reduce the size of built Docker images.

-4. You have to tag an image into a Docker repository so that you can push the image into the repository.
+7. You have to tag an image into a Docker repository so that you can push the image into the repository.

-1. it might be a good idea to expose an additional port in Docker, if not sure how many services will be used ...
+8. It is a good idea to expose additional ports to a Docker container just in case you might need to start other services later in the Docker container.

-2. to avoid duplicate of files, use different branches instead of directories seems like a good idea
+9. The `docker build` command does not support symbolic links to files outside the root directory of `docker build`.

-3. does not support symbolic links
+10. By default the `ubuntu` Docker image does not include the multiverse repository.

-4. by default ubuntu Docker image does not include the multiverse repository ..., manually include it if you need it ...
+    You can include it manually if you need it.

 ## Git + SSH to Avoid Two-way Authentication Behind Corporate Firewall